konavivekramakrishna/Todo/README/Workflow.md

 ## Purpose

 The purpose of this workflow is to ensure the reliability and stability of the application by automatically running tests on every push to the repository.
-It also automates the deployment process to production and notifies relevant stakeholders via Slack about the outcome of the CI/CD pipeline.
+It also automates the deployment process to production and notifies relevant stakeholders via Slack about the outcome of the CI/CD pipeline

 ## Usage